stefancyliax/CarND-Extended-Kalman-Filter-Project/README.md

 ### Basic principle

 The basic working principle of a Kalman filter is to track the state of an object using state and the uncertainty of this state.
 Then, at some point, a new sensor measurement arrives, again with a certain uncertainty.
 To update our state with the new measurement, we first do a prediction of what the state should be like at the given point in time.
-Then we weight the prediction and the sensor measurement by their distinct uncertaincy.
+Then we weight the prediction and the sensor measurement by their distinct uncertainty.
 If the measurement is very uncertain, the predicted state is weighted higher and vise versa.
-This allows for an algorithm that combines serveral noisy measurements and arrive gradually at an accurate state.
+This allows for an algorithm that combines several noisy measurements and arrive gradually at an accurate state.

 ### Project Approach

-The starter code was extensive and set the basic structure of the programm.
+The starter code was extensive and set the basic structure of the program.
 This was very welcome since this is the first C++ project in the SDC Nanodegree.
 Additionally the [simulator](https://github.com/udacity/self-driving-car-sim/releases) made a comeback for term 2.

 Most of the code needed to finish the project was provided in the lessons, so that the project was no big challenge.